 Declawing – Declawing can be medically necessary if tumors exist or the claw is injured and not repairable, but it is primarily an elective procedure.
 Usually pet owners opt to have their feline declawed to prevent scratching, or elderly pet owners decide on the surgery because their health status could not support exposure to the bacteria in the claws.

-Tail docking – Like ear cropping, tail docking is a cosmetic surgery applied when a pet owner wants their pet to meet the breed standard.
+Tail docking – Tail docking is a cosmetic surgery applied when a pet owner wants their pet to meet the breed standard.
 It is usually performed when the puppy is 2 to 5 days old.
+We do not dock tails in older dogs unless medically necessary

 Remember what cosmetic surgery involves…